wario-land/steaks/doc/rom_hacking_docs.md

 | **Cx** | a  | b  | c  | d  | e  | f  | g  | h  | i  | j  | k  | l  | m  | n  | o  | p  |
 | **Dx** | q  | r  | s  | t  | u  | v  | w  | x  | y  | .  |    |    |    |    |    |    |

+## CDs

+### Music indices

+There's a u16 table at 0x0863D85C containing music indexes for each CD.
+17 entries.
+The first entry points to the Wario's Workout theme, then the music indices follows.

+### Song titles

+Two pointer tables containing 16 pointers each, 0x0863D8E0 for English and 0x0863D8A0 for Japanese.

+## Karaoke

+Two pointer tables for lyrics, one for Japanese (0x0863D921, 10 pointers) and one for English (0x0863D948 , 13 pointers).

 ## Text tables

 ### Passage names